1313e/Civ-V-AP-World/README.md

 # Setup Guide for Civilization V

-**Civilization V ap world is in the very early stages of testing an may be unstable.**
+**Civilization V ap world is in the very early stages of testing and may be unstable.**

 ## Required Software